 How To Talk To Your Therapist

-When you meet with a new psychologist, you might have difficulty discussing your mental health challenges—and that’s completely normal.
+When you meet with a new psychologist or therapist, you might have difficulty discussing your mental health challenges—and that’s completely normal.
+Seeking emotional support from a therapist can be a crucial step in managing your mental health challenges.

 Depending on the type of talk therapy, your psychologist or therapist might lead the conversation with open-ended questions about your mental health goals or past experiences.
 Other times, it’s up to you to decide what to talk about during your therapy sessions.